puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 Best practice is to begin your EPP template with a **parameter tag**.
 This declares which parameters your template will accept and allows you to set their default values.
-A template will work without this tag, but explicitly declaring your variables here will make your template more readable and easier to maintain.
+A template will work without this tag, but explicitly declaring your variables here makes your template more readable and easier to maintain.

-It's also good practice to add a comment to the beginning of the file to let people who might come across it know that it's managed by Puppet and any manual changes they make will be reverted the next time Puppet runs.
+It's also good practice to add a comment to the beginning of the file so people who might come across it know that it's managed by Puppet and any manual changes they make will be reverted the next time Puppet runs.
 This comment is intended to be included directly in the final file, so remember to use the